 Bedrock geology: Any relevant aspects of bedrock formations may be described.

-The significance and characteristics of any earth science features (e.g., significant valleylands, Earth Science ANSIs) identified on or near the site must be described in detail in this section.
+The significance and characteristics of any earth science features, such as significant valleylands, Earth Science ANSIs, and landforms, must be described in detail in this section.

 3.2.3.
 Surface Water, Groundwater and Fish Habitat